top of page

 • Promoting relaxation

-Mindfulness activates the parasympathetic nervous system, which slows your heart rate and relaxes muscles.
+Mindfulness activates the parasympathetic nervous system.
+This system slows your heart rate and relaxes muscles.

 How to Start Mindfulness Meditation for Stress Relief